-He shakes his head to clear the ringing, then takes out a small bottle and shakes out a pill.
-In a few moments, the nausea will be gone, but the fog in his brain will remain; it’s been that way for weeks.
+He shakes his head to clear the ringing, then takes out a small bottle and unscrews it for a pill.

 I was wrong, Jack.
 I was so wrong.

 It was the same scene every time.
 Cars found by the side of the road, engine off.
-No passengers, no signs of struggle, no graves, no signs of trouble, nothing in the surrounding areas.
+No passengers, no signs of struggle, no graves, no bloodstains, nothing in the area.

 No one had believed her when she said the disappearances were linked.
-They didn’t dare; if she was right, it would be a truth terrible to comprehend.
-And if she was wrong she would just be another crackpot obsessive in the ongoing pressure-cooker-conundrum that were the interstate disappearances.
+They didn’t dare, because if she was right the truth would be too terrible to comprehend.
+If she was wrong, she would just be another crackpot obsessive in the ongoing pressure-cooker-conundrum that were the interstate disappearances.

-Last week, there had been three disappearances.
+Last week, there had been three.
 A missing couple, a family of four… and Rachel.

 Look, Jack, there’s only one of them.
 Maybe more than one person, but it’s a single vehicle we’re looking at here.

-Personally, Jack thought they were dead, as did most people at the station, but Rachel had hope.
-She had to; a few months ago her family had come up to visit her.
+Personally, Jack thought all the victims were dead, as did most at the station, but Rachel had hope.
+She had to.
+A few months ago her family had come up to visit her.
 They’d never showed up.

 And now she was gone like the rest of them.
 He hated himself for that.
-Each day that passed, he couldn’t get her out of his mind; tied, bruised, blindfolded or worse, crumpled in the back of some trunk or sprawled over a grimy seat…
+Each day that passed, she crawled his way into her mind and refused to go away; an image of Rachel tied, bruised, blindfolded or worse, crumpled in the back of some trunk or sprawled over stained leather seats…

 There, in the distance.